thepok/FinalAGI/README.md

 add the scratchpad to the solver function
 ## Problems
+Let the File Operations return better error messages and tipps.

 The agent gets distracted when he can send comands. make  better signal, that its time to send command

 It "copies" a file but halucinates extra contend into it